danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## Persist TSVectors and Add a GIN Index

-TODO: Better sequence of steps explained here: https://github.com/Casecommons/pg_search?tab=readme-ov-file#using-tsvector-columns

-To improve performance we need to persist a new column of type `tsvector` column and index it with a GIN index.
-Then, pg_search can query the precomputed vector instead of recalculating it.
+The solution is to move tsvector generation out of the query path entirely.
+Instead of calling `to_tsvector(...)` on every search, we need to persist the result in a dedicated tsvector column and index it with a GIN index.
+PostgreSQL can then evaluate the tsquery directly against an indexed vector, turning a full table scan into an index lookup.

-TODO: Brief definition of GIN index and what it's for, multi-value...

-But it's not enough to just create the column, we also need to add a `TRIGGER` so that this new column will be automatically populated every time the `content` in that row is created or updated.
+**What we'll build:**

+* A new column of type `tsvector` that stores a precomputed search vector.
+* A `GIN` index on that column for fast full-text lookups.
+* A database trigger that keeps the vector in sync whenever the source text changes.
+* A small configuration change so `pg_search` uses this column instead of recomputing vectors.

+**Why a GIN Index?**

+A `GIN` (Generalized Inverted Index) is designed for multi-value data types, things like arrays, JSONB, and `tsvector`.
+Instead of indexing an entire row value, it indexes *individual tokens* and maps them back to the rows that contain them.
+This is exactly what we want for full-text search: "find all rows that contain these lexemes".

 **Migration**

-We use techniques from the strong migration gem to avoid table locks during lengthy operations such as adding an index.
+Creating the column alone isn’t enough.
+We also need a trigger so PostgreSQL automatically updates the `tsvector` whenever the underlying text changes.

+Because this table may already be large, we’ll follow **strong_migrations** best practices to avoid blocking writes, by creating the index concurrently.

 ```ruby
 class AddTsvectorColumnAndIndexToPgSearchDocuments < ActiveRecord::Migration[8.0]